al6x/nim/store/readme.md

 # Low todo

-- FText parser for: Section, Table, Code, Images
+- FText parser for: List, Section, Table, Code, Images

 # Forward 80 to 8080 on Mac OS